 What Does “Short Inca Trail” Mean?

 The “Short Inca Trail” is a shorter version of the traditional Inca Trail, which usually takes four days.
-Instead of camping for several nights, you hike for one day and then have a guided visit to Machu Picchu on the second day.
+Instead of camping for 03 nights, you hike for one day and then have a guided visit to Machu Picchu on the second day.

 Even though it’s a shorter trip, you still get to see many of the best parts of the full trek, like Inca ruins, mountain views, and the famous entrance through the Sun Gate.